abigail830/Sphinx_wiki/source/dotnet/dotnet web HelloWorld.rst

       }
   }

-And also create a new folder 'Demo" under "Views", just keep it empty as above controller would return String instead of ActionResult which required html associated.
+**Create Empty View**: And also create a new folder 'Demo" under "Views", just keep it empty as above controller would return String instead of ActionResult which required html associated.

-The URL would be map according to RouteConfig.cs - url: "{controller}/{action}/{id}".
+**URL mapping**: The URL would be map according to RouteConfig.cs - url: "{controller}/{action}/{id}".
 So above controller would be map to url: 127.0.0.1:8080/Demo and 127.0.0.1:8080/Demo/Welcome

 Remark